Social Media Proposal – the Process of Creating It

 What About Using a Social Media Proposal Template

-You can always use free sample proposal templates that can be customized to each of your prospects.
+You can always use a free social media report template that can be customized to each of your prospects.
 Here are a few advantages of using a template:

 - You can use it time and time again